kavindujayarathne/kavindujayarathne/README.md

 <h2>Hi there 👋</h2>

 <p>
-I'm Kavindu, a Software Engineering undergraduate from Sri Lanka.
+I'm Kavindu, a Software Engineering Graduate from Sri Lanka.
 I would like to refer me as an explorer more than being labeled as a specific developer role.
 I would love to explore different kinds of technologies, some complex concepts and tech stacks.
 Btw I'm an Athlete as well.</p>

 - Currently Playing on <strong>Web Dev.</strong>
 - To Reach me: <strong>kavindujayarathne.dev@gmail.com</strong>